 Q – Should I do cardio?

-A – No. Don’t be silly!
-Unless you’re training for endurance, the only use for cardio here would be to offset a calorie surplus eaten during the night, in which case remember the Hadith ““Enough for a human being to have luqaymat (a few mouthfuls) that prop up his spine and, if he must have more in his stomach, then one third of food, one third of water, and one third of air.”
-Use the opportunity to exercise self control instead.
+A – Don’t be ridiculous.
+Unless you’re training for endurance, the only use for cardio here would be to offset a calorie surplus eaten during the night, in which case use this as an opportunity for self control.
+Remember the Hadith ““Enough for a human being to have luqaymat (a few mouthfuls) that prop up his spine and, if he must have more in his stomach, then one third of food, one third of water, and one third of air.”

 Cardio to deliberately create a calorie deficit is a recipe for fatigue.
 The only training goal during this period is the minimum stimulus to maintain muscle mass.
+The training approach above will ensure that.
 See this paper if you’re interested in how ramadan affects sports performance.

 Q – Will BCAAs break my fast?